 Spiced Pork Tamales with Red Chile Sauce

 Steamed corn husk tamales filled with seasoned shredded pork and served with a rich, smoky red chile sauce inspired by Salvadoran flavors.
-This latin american-inspired pork ready in about 180 minutes pairs masa harina, baking powder, salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 520 calories and feeds 8, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This latin american-inspired pork ready in about 180 minutes blends masa harina, baking powder, salt into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 520 calories and feeds 8, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients